 Before I being, let me provide some context.
 Around the beginning of October, I saw a Facebook post about an upcoming CrossFit competition.
-Whenever I see this, I like to take a look at what the standards are to see if I would be interested.
+Whenever I see this, I like to look at the standards to see if I would be interested.
 This competition was a male/female partner weightlifting and powerlifting competition.
-While it was to take place in a CrossFit setting, it did not have the typical CrossFit metcons.
+While it was to occur in a CrossFit setting, it did not have the typical CrossFit metcons.
 Instead, the competition consisted of:

 - Snatch complex: 2 touch-and-go (TNG) power snatches + 1 hang squat snatch

 - 5-rep max back squat

 For those of you who know about these types of lifts, the competition is interesting as it combines both Olympic lifting (snatch / C&J) with powerlifting (back squat, bench).
 Looking over the events, back squat would be the easiest for me, and I figured I could hold my own on the C&J, assuming I was having a good jerk day.
 The bench press I did not have high hopes for, and the snatch was a throwaway.
 In any case, it sounded fun, so I registered.

 To prepare for the competition, I had to make a few changes to my training, including:

 - Increasing strength training

 When it comes to lifting heavy, cardio/metcons can significantly impact your results.
 In addition, if you are cutting or maintaining weight, you will likely also impact your results.
 When it comes to weight, it depends on whether you have to worry about weight classes.
 There was a light and heavy division for this competition, and we were well over the cut point for heavy.

 Two Weeks Out